Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Preliminaries

-Clearly, the objective function for GM is just the negative of the objective function for QAP.
+The objective function for GM is just the negative of the objective function for QAP.
 Thus, any descent algorithm for the former can be directly applied to the latter.
-Moreover, any approximate algorithms also trivially apply to analogous approximations.
+Moreover, any QAP approximation algorithms also immediately yields an analogous GM approximation.

+As is common in solving general QAPs, GM algorithms often begin by first relaxing (\ref{eq:GMc}) to a continuous problem (see, for example, \cite{Zaslavskiy2009}).
+The resulting problem is a convex quadratic program and can be efficiently exactly solved.
+The obtained solution is then projected back onto $\mc{P}$ yielding an approximate solution to (\ref{eq:GMc}).
+Contrary to popular existing approaches, our FAQ algorithm first solves a relaxed version of (\ref{eq:GM}) and subsequently projects the solution back onto $\mc{P}$.
+This relaxation yields an indefinite quadratic program, and indefinite quadratic programs are are {\bf NP}-hard to solve in general.
+However, recent theory indicates that the indefinite relaxation of (\ref{eq:GM}), and {\it not} the convex relaxation of (\ref{eq:GMc}) is the provably correct approach \cite{lyzinski2014graph}.
+Reflecting this theory, we find that FAQ obtains state-of-the-art performance in terms of both computational efficiency and objective function value for various QAPs (see Section \ref{sec:results}).